moeinoddin/Java-Course-Summary-Notes/Markdown_boostnote/typical-definititions-of-programming.md

 > a special value in loops to indicate “end of data entry”

+access modifier

+> in OOP or specifically java, it determines to what extent other classes can acces the class's methods and fields(fields always private).
+> detailed list exists in the notes on classes and methods

 class:

 > the classes objects come from, are essentially reusable software components.
 > they are the blueprints which objects can be instantiated from.

+client class:

+> a class that utilizes other classes in its code
+> in UML Class-Diagrams an arrow point from the class to the used class
+> a black arrow

+subClass:

+> inherits from superClasses, in UML Class-Diagram
+> a white arrow from subClass to superClass
+>
+> ```java
+> public class SubClass extends superClass{
+> 	additional fields
+>     additional methods
+> }
+> ```
+>
+> also consider **_inheritance hierarchies_**

+superClass

+> a class that holds common fields and methods of its subclasses

 static keyWord: